system76/tech-docs/src/models/nebula19-1/assembly.md

 ## Installing/removing the GPU brace:

 The GPU brace provides a mounting point to help keep installed GPUs (or other PCI Express cards) in place while transporting the system.
-It can also be used to mount up to two extra intake fans (one, a `BQ SIW4-12025-MF-PWM`, is optional when purchasing the chassis; a second is not included.)
+It can also be used to mount an extra intake fan, such as the optional `BQ SIW4-12025-MF-PWM`.

 If no optional accessories were ordered with the nebula19, then the GPU brace will ship preinstalled.
 If optional accessories were included in the order, then they will ship inside of the chassis, and the GPU brace will ship in a separate box.
 It can be installed after assembling the rest of the computer.

 ![GPU brace](./img/gpu-brace.webp)

-The fan splitter on the GPU brace can be used for any side intake fans installed on the GPU brace as well as the bottom chassis intake fan.
+The fan splitter on the GPU brace can be used for the side intake fan installed on the GPU brace as well as the bottom chassis intake fan.

 - **Tools required:** Cross-head (Phillips) screwdriver